-For purposes of subsequent measurement, financial assets are classified in three categories:
+For purposes of subsequent measurement, financial assets are classified in four categories:

-- Financial assets at amortized cost (debt instruments) - Financial assets at FVOCI with recycling of cumulative gains and losses (debt instruments) - Financial assets at FVPL
+- Financial assets at amortized cost (debt instruments) - Financial assets at FVOCI with recycling of cumulative gains and losses (debt instruments) - Financial assets designated at fair value through OCI with no recycling of cumulative gains and losses upon derecognition (equity instruments) - Financial assets at FVPL

-As at December 31, 2019 and 2018, the Group has the following categories of financial assets and financial liabilities:
+As at December 31, 2020 and 2019, the Group has the following categories of financial assets and financial liabilities:

-(a) Financial assets and financial liabilities at FVPL
+(a) Financial assets at FVPL

-This category includes financial assets and financial liabilities held for trading, financial assets and financial liabilities designated upon initial recognition at fair value through profit or loss, or financial assets and liabilities mandatorily required to be measured at fair value.
-Financial assets and financial liabilities are classified as held for trading if they are acquired for the purpose of selling in the near term.
+This category includes financial assets held for trading, financial assets designated upon initial recognition at fair value through profit or loss, or financial assets mandatorily required to be measured at fair value.
+Financial assets are classified as held for trading if they are acquired for the purpose of selling in the near term.